Welcome to the WIAN mentorship scheme.

 If you have further questions, head over to read our FAQ's.

-Inquirers fill in the application via the Google hosted form.
-Applications close in late January.
+Inquirers fill in the application via the Google hosted form, until applications close.

 WIAN programme coordinators sift all applications and match mentors and mentees.